“The Asus ZenBook Pro UX550VE enjoys some high-powered components and sports an elegant chassis.”

 A full-size notebook that’s a bit lighter and longer-lasting than usual

 Asus packed 70 watt-hours of battery capacity into the ZenBook Pro UX550VE.
 That’s not world-beating, especially compared to the Dell XPS 15’s 97 watt-hour battery.
-However, it’s enough that, combined with the Full HD display that sucks less power than a 4K UHD panel, had us hoping for at least decent battery life.
+However, it’s enough that, combined with the Full HD display that sucks less power than a

 Decent battery life is exactly what the machine provided.
 For example, in our most demanding test that runs a notebook through the Basemark web benchmark test until its battery gives out, the ZenBook Pro lasted just over three and a half hours.
 That’s a solid score that’s beat out soundly by the extremely long-lasting Surface Book 2 but handily bests the Yoga 920 with its Core i7-8550U and our two comparison machines with the Core i7-7700HQ.